Tiny-Foxes/JudgeFonts-by-MattMayuga/README.md

 A recreation of the DanceDanceRevolution EXTREME judgment graphics from DDR SELECTION, a category in the DanceDanceRevolution series that was first added to DanceDanceRevolution A.

 **Colorfully Sekai**:
 A familiar girl with long, turquoise twintails approaches.
-Based on Project Sekai: COLORFUL STAGE! feat.
-HATSUNE MIKU, known in the West as HATSUNE MIKU: COLORFUL STAGE!.
+Based on the judgment graphics that were used in Project Sekai: COLORFUL STAGE! feat.
+HATSUNE MIKU, known in the West as HATSUNE MIKU: COLORFUL STAGE! before the UI revamp in September 2023.

+**Dreams of the Band**:
+Make sure to bring your musical instruments for a poppin' party.
+Based on BanG Dream!
+Girls Band Party!.

 **Octuple Beat Stories**:
 Based on 8 beat story.